schwittlick/tripoly/README.md

        1. how to make sure the others can continue playing?
     4. how to write tests for this?!
     5. How do we force ipfs download as .usdz file fromt frontend?
+    6. Can openMinter make it possible to wrap a file in a folder, so it can be downloaded easily with the existing file extension?
+Like https://infura-ipfs.io/ipfs/bafybeichybrqgboixxgcf4hgnxzmcgxsolwqhtwudyruze6crawka2sad4

 ### main.mligo iteration log